achun/proposal-static-type-constraints-features/README.md

   one    = void [1,Number],
     // The type is fixed to Number, and one === 1 multi  = void [String,Number],
-    // Allowed type of String of Number, and multi === undefined obj    = void [{},CustomClass];
+    // Allowed type of String or Number, and multi === undefined obj    = void [{},CustomClass];
     // Allowed type of CustomClass, and default value is {}